 It is important to recognize that economic development and community development are not the same.
 Community development is a process for making a community a better place to live and work.
 Economic development is purely and simply the creation of wealth from which many community benefits result.
 While important to creating a vibrant economy, community development does not factor in important business fundamentals necessary for the successful, sustained operation of businesses.
 Communities still must make a basic business case to desirable prospective employers.

-In essence, community development can assist with identifying priorities and helping to partner local officials and the community to develop a comprehensive plan.
-But economic development plays a pivotal role in uncovering where the dollars are going to come from, potential revenue sources to implement planning efforts and the tax rate and levy implications of comprehensive planning decisions.
+Community development can assist with identifying priorities and helping to partner with local officials and the community to develop a comprehensive plan.
+But economic development plays a pivotal role in uncovering where the dollars are going to come from, potential revenue sources to implement planning efforts, and the tax rate and levy implications of comprehensive planning decisions.

 The traditional comprehensive planning mindset has been to plan for 20 years.
-Many communities still stick to this concept, and with the right approach it can work.
-But the reality is that many comprehensive plans become outdated at about five years.
-Especially in light of fast-evolving federal, state and local regulations, significant advances in technology (not only changing the projects communities need but how they’re done), and unplanned future costs from past projects.
+Many communities still stick to this concept, and with the right approach, it can work.
+But the reality is that many comprehensive plans become outdated at about the 5-year mark.
+Especially in light of fast-evolving federal, state, and local regulations, significant advances in technology (not only changing the projects communities need but how they’re done), and unplanned future costs from past projects.

 If communities want to prepare a comprehensive plan that is more sophisticated and carefully weighs the growth of a community, they need to have a financial plan in place.
-They also need to carefully weigh the impact one project will have on the surrounding community, future projects, growth plans, impending law changes and so on.
+They also need to carefully weigh the impact one project will have on the surrounding community, future projects, growth plans, impending law changes, etc.

-For example, in order to proactively stimulate or react to development trends, comprehensive plans should consider how a community will extend public utility (water, gas, electric, sewer, sanitary and telecommunication infrastructure).
-They also need to consider if open-space or parks are going to be involved – which then dovetails into potential park impact fees, infrastructure impact fees, law enforcement impact fees, among others, as may be authorized by state statutes.
+Be proactive to stimulate or react to development trends.
+Comprehensive plans should consider how a community will extend public utilities (water, gas, electric, sewer, sanitary, and telecommunication infrastructure).
+They also need to consider if open space or parks are going to be involved – which then dovetails into potential park impact fees, infrastructure impact fees, and law enforcement impact fees, among others, as may be authorized by state statutes.

 Ultimately, there’s a “cost” for implementing a comprehensive plan and a dollar value to all public capital improvement projects (from capital improvement plans, or CIPs) – each of which are necessary to pay for related land use development strategies and planned growth.

-Communities need to uncover on the front end what these costs will be and how they’re planning for future land use development, as well as its public capital improvement, infrastructure and costs.
+Communities need to uncover on the front end what these costs will be and how they plan for future land use development, as well as its public capital improvement, infrastructure, and costs.
 By supplementing comprehensive plans with a financial strategy and policy around each of these components, communities can set themselves up for sustained economic growth.
-Communities can also better budget and plan for capital improvements, prioritize projects and/or weigh which projects will have the greatest impact on the community’s viability under a CIP.
+Communities can also better budget and plan for capital improvements, prioritize projects, and weigh which projects will have the greatest impact on their viability under a CIP.

 When preparing a comprehensive plan, communities should always consider their adjacent municipalities.
-What tends to happen as neighboring communities grow is they consider or take action to annex the same property, which can stall projects and even create legal challenges that become costly to both communities.
+As neighboring communities grow, they consider or take action to annex the same property, which can stall projects and even create legal challenges that become costly to both communities.
 This can also delay projects and investments in public infrastructure.

-As an example, if one community is looking to annex five miles south while the community six miles south wants to annex four miles north, something will have to give (as illustrated in the graphic above).
-If not, the race to annexation as well as land use sprawl will begin – which is not efficient or sustainable for either community.
+For example, if one community is looking to annex five miles south while the community six miles south wants to annex four miles north, something will have to give (as illustrated in the graphic above).
+If not, the race to annexation, as well as land use sprawl, will begin – which is not efficient or sustainable for either community.
 In many cases, this can be worked out in a win-win scenario.
 Why?
-Each municipality is trying to offer services that enhance the lives of local residents and its businesses.
-Therefore, comprehensive planning should also be about lifting the quality of life for your region and your neighboring communities.
+Each municipality is trying to offer services that enhance the lives of residents and businesses.
+Therefore, comprehensive planning should lift the quality of life for your region and neighboring communities.

-In the end, compromise will save inefficient use of political capital and tax dollars in the interest of each adjacent municipality, and may just lead to additional cost saving measures such as consolidation of public services and inter-local agreements, among others.
+In the end, compromise will save inefficient use of political capital and tax dollars in the interest of each adjacent municipality and may lead to additional cost-saving measures such as consolidation of public services and inter-local agreements, among others.

-The new generation of comprehensive planning hinges on proactively uncovering how we’re going to pay for plan implementation (in addition to the individual projects that are necessary for the land use development strategy to be achieved), while laying the groundwork for future land use and development.
+The new generation of comprehensive planning hinges on proactively uncovering how we will pay for plan implementation (in addition to the individual projects necessary for the land use development strategy to be achieved), while laying the groundwork for future land use and development.